GAMES WE PLAY

 On the other hand there are those who have a huge problem, and know they have a huge problem(s), who end up convinced they no longer have any problem whatever.

 Then there are those who are forced to take Therapy, either by a wife or husband who insists, or through the courts who insists.
 These Patients rarely seek help because they rarely recognize their problem.
 They are merely playing the game in order to get the game over with as quickly as they are able.
 They are Patients who know they are playing a game and are fully willing to cheat in order to get the game over with.
 In my opinion and experience, these make up the bulk of Patients playing the Therapy Game.

-Therapists and Psychologists I found to be those most in need of Therapy, yet the lease likely to be the ones to seek Therapy.
-It appears as if the "head knowledge" and the Diploma they have received causes them to think they are better than those they serve, and beyond the need of help themselves.
+Therapists and Psychologists I found to be those most in need of Therapy, yet the least likely to be the ones to seek Therapy.
+It appears as if the "head knowledge" and the diploma they have received causes them to think they are better than those they serve, and beyond the need of help themselves.